June 18th, Halifax, NS, Canada – Today the Carbon to Sea Initiative and COVE are announcing a Joint Learning Opportunity (HERE).

 About COVE: Home - COVE (coveocean.com)

 Have a question about submitting a proposal?
-Watch a recording of our info session webinar
+Read the Q&A summary here.

 For more on the Joint Learning Opportunity: